Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Serverless/README.md

 #####   Destination and types
 +   A destination can send records of asynchronous invocations to other services.
 +   Configure separate destinations for events that fail processing and for events that process successfully.
-+   Configure destinations on a fuction, a version, or an alias.
++   Configure destinations on a function, a version, or an alias.
 +   Address errors and successes without needing to write more code.

 <img src="assets/destination and types.PNG" alt="lambda" style="height:100%; width:100%">